neuland-ingolstadt/neuland.app-native/README.md

 The app aims at implementing all important features of the official app as free and open source software with a modern UI and native features.
 To achieve this, the existing React backend is adapted and the API of the neuland.app is used.

+### Contributing
+We are always looking for contributors to help us improve the app.
+Check out the [contributing guidelines](.github/CONTRIBUTING.md) to get started.

 ### Current State

 > **Warning**